Support SLFS here or join the Red Carpet Club here. | 10 Days of Lynch. 1/11 – 1/21. Get tix here.

 THE VISION

-The 1928 historic Tower Theatre is designed and renovated as an environmentally responsible crown-jewel movie house and community hub dedicated exclusively to cinematic experiences.
+The 1928 historic Tower Theatre is being designed and renovated as an environmentally responsible crown-jewel movie house and community hub dedicated exclusively to cinematic experiences.

 RECENT HAPPENINGS